dialogflow/dialogflow-fulfillment-nodejs/README.md

+Warning: This library is no longer maintained.
+It should only be used when using the [inline editor](https://cloud.google.com/dialogflow/docs/quick/fulfillment#the_inline_editor).

 # Dialogflow Fulfillment Library
 The [Dialogflow Fulfillment Library](https://dialogflow.com/docs/fulfillment) allows you to connect natural language understanding and processing to your own systems, APIs, and databases.
 Using Fulfillment, you can surface commands and information from your services to your users through a natural conversational interface.